 If we want to do something about this disturbing PISA data, we need to know why students like they belong or don’t belong at school.
 A recent meta-analysis of available research helps us here.
 It provides some insight into the factors linked to students’ sense of belonging.

-What Factors Affect Your Students’ Sense of School Belonging?
+Factors Affecting Your Students’ Sense of School Belonging?

 When I first came across this research, I read the title.
 I saw the phrase, fostering school belonging.
 My mind jumped straight to things such as school spirit and involvement in extracurricular activities.